quru/qis/doc/api_help.md

 <a name="api_details"></a>
 ## details
-Retrieves the attributes of a single image.
+Retrieves the attributes of a single image from its path.

 ### URL
 * `/api/v1/details`